-Children may be dropped off at our school using the front entrance any time after 7:30 a.m.
+Children may be dropped off at our school using the front entrance (on Cherry Street) any time after 7:30 a.m.
+The entrance on the backside of the building (on Coral Street) is reserved for buses.
 There is not supervision before 7:30 a.m.
 Children may not enter their classrooms before 7:45 a.m.
 Students are to be in the cafeteria eating breakfast or outside on the playground where supervision is available.